Bombardment of Ellwood: Bombardment

 At around 7:00 pm on February 23, 1942, the I-17 came to a stop opposite the Ellwood field on the Gaviota Coast.
 Nishino ordered the deck gun readied for action.
 Its crew took aim at a Richfield aviation fuel tank just beyond the beach and opened fire about 15 minutes later with the first rounds landing near a storage facility.
 The oil field's workmen had mostly left for the day, but a skeleton crew on duty heard the rounds hit.
 They took it to be an internal explosion until one man spotted the I-17 off the coast.
 An oiler named G. Brown later told reporters that the enemy submarine looked so big to him he thought it must be a cruiser or a destroyer until he realized that only one gun was firing.

 Nishino soon ordered his men to aim at the second storage tank.
 Brown and the others called the police, as the Japanese shells continued to fall around them.

-Firing in the dark from a submarine buffeted by waves, it was inevitable that rounds would miss their target.
+Firing in the dark from a submarine buffeted by waves, it was likely that rounds would miss their target.
 One round passed over Wheeler's Inn, whose owner Laurence Wheeler promptly called the Santa Barbara County Sheriff's Office.
 A deputy sheriff assured him that warplanes were already on their way, but none arrived.
 The Japanese shells destroyed a derrick and a pump house, while the Ellwood Pier and a catwalk suffered minor damage.
 After 20 minutes, the gunners ceased fire and the submarine sailed away.
 Estimates of the number of explosive shells fired ranged from 12 to 25.
 Although he caused only light damage, Nishino had achieved his purpose, which was to spread fear along the American west coast.
 A day later, reports of enemy aircraft led to the so-called “Battle of Los Angeles,” in which American artillery was discharged over Los Angeles for several hours due to the mistaken belief that the Japanese were invading.

 Reverend Arthur Basham of Montecito called the police to claim he had seen the enemy submarine from his home.
 He said the I-17 turned south towards Los Angeles, apparently flashing signal lights to someone onshore.
 In reality, the I-17 had sailed west, safely returning to Japan.